Kyle Butler: Career

 As a youth player, Butler traveled with his stepbrother, Jamaican international Leon Bailey, and father, Craig, to Europe, where they played for the youth teams of Austrian club USK Anif as well K.R.C.
 Genk in Belgium.
 After that, he signed for K.R.C.
 Genk but failed to make an appearance despite consistently scoring for the reserves.

 In 2017, he signed for Maltese club St. Andrews.

 In 2018, Butler signed for LASK in Austria, before being sent on loan to Juniors OÖ in the Austrian second division.

 In 2020, after failing to make an appearance for Austrian second division side SC Austria Lustenau, he stepped away from football to form Dynasty Records.

 In September 2024, Kyle Butler returned to playing football in domestic JPL in Jamaica with Vere United F.C.

 Coaching career

 In July 2025, Butler was named head coach at Vauxhall High School in the Manning Cup.

 Personal life

-On 30 November 2020, Butler reported an alleged assault on him by his father, Craig.
-He shared images of an alleged stab wound on social media and claims that he has received physical and mental abuse from his father for 'years'.
-Butler's father denies the allegations.
+He is the son of Craig Butler, a recognised sports coach and businessman in Jamaica.